Raftys/notTrollingGame/README.md

 # notTrollingGame

-notTrollingGame is a Java-based trolling game :D
+notTrollingGame is a Java-based Android game designed with a humorous, trolling concept.

 ## Technologies Used